socketsupply/socket/api/README.md

- This is a low-level API that you don't need unless you are implementing a library on top of Socket SDK.
-A Socket SDK app has two or three processes.
+ This is a low-level API that you don't need unless you are implementing a library on top of Socket runtime.
+A Socket app has one or more processes.

  When you need to send a message to another window or to the backend, you should use the `application` module to get a reference to the window and